manishreddy255/web_har/git/readme.md

 and after that you can develop your new feature then when you're satisfied with both of these you can merge both the branches to one

+git branch -> it will show you  what branch you're in

+now if you want to create a new branch and work on it

+git checkout -b style( in place of style you can place any thing you want)